 Bella also notes that her pared-back childhood and penchant for horse riding informed her style.
 “Growing up I always rode horses and wasn’t into the way I dressed.
 Now I actually enjoy being in baggier clothes and sweatpants and that’s what makes me feel sexy,” she said.
 "Have a confident stance and take on the world – and then you’ll feel sexy."

-Bella Hadid gives us a lesson in how to wear THE colour of the season
+Bella Hadid gives us a lesson in how to wear white in winter

 So what’s next for Bella – and is there even any room left on her CV?